Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/Weapons/Weapon Systems/weapon-system-two.md

 :::

 Weapon System Two (WS2) is the animation system used in VMW 3.0 and MWC.
 It replaced VS1, but you can still use VS1 methods.
+The process of porting a weapon from WS1 to WS2 is called "revamping."
-Should be loaded in the format `{gun_name}.animation.json`.
+Animations must be loaded in the format `{gun_name}.animation.json`.

 ```json